-- FUELSTAT® is listed as an approved product by IATA
+- FUELSTAT® is listed as a recommended product by IATA

 - Conidia Bioscience is a Strategic Partner with IATA

 IATA has published its Guidance Material on Microbial Contamination in Aircraft Fuel Tanks.
-The document both approves and recommends the use of the FUELSTAT® resinae kit for the detection of microbial contamination in aviation fuel.
+The document recommends the use of the FUELSTAT® resinae kit for the detection of microbial contamination in aviation fuel.

 In the Introduction, the guide states that operators should: “Test the fuel/water found in each aircraft tank with an approved microbial growth test kit on a regular basis.”